hendisantika/springboot-advertisement/README.md

 #### GET /api/advertisement

-With this endpoint list of relevants advertisement can be retrieve.
+With this endpoint list of relevant advertisement can be retrieved.
 Request result can be sorted using following query
 param:

 - `sort`: In order to retrieve sorted response.